Watch the video version:

 Sorry, but there is a group of companies that belong in that group.

 You need to design a virtual support program, some kind of support program where the transaction cost is low.
 So you can free up the resources to help those that will and can.

 Now, let’s talk about getting into managing these channel partners.

 So what are your general thoughts on how to best manage these partners globally?

 Hans Peter Bech 29:28

 The big job is to build the channel.
 So now we have the channel and we want to manage the channel.
 And that’s a completely different set of challenges we are now facing.

 According to my expectation, over time, any partner channel will gravitate towards a pyramid distribution.

-At the top of the channel and in the top of the pyramid, we will have about 5% of the partners.
+So at the top of the channel and at the top of the pyramid, we will have about 5% of the partners.
 They are the rockstars.
 They have the management capacity to grow and they even outgrow the market.